 Finally, R.C.
-2921.42(C)(4) requires that the entire transaction is conducted at arm's length, that the county and CAC have full knowledge that you have an interest in any contracts or grants awarded to UCI, and that you take no part in the county's or CAC's decisions regarding the contract or grant.
-For example, R.C.
-2921.42(C)(4) would prohibit you from discussing any UCI contracts with the County Executive.
+2921.42(C)(4) requires that the entire transaction is conducted at arm's length, that the county has full knowledge that you have an interest in any grant awarded to the program, and that you take no part in the county's decisions regarding the grant.
+For example, you would be prohibited from discussing program contracts with the County Executive.

-In an arm's length transaction: (1) both UCI and the public agency act voluntarily, without compulsion or duress; (2) the transaction occurs in an open market; and (3) both UCI and the public agency act in their own self-interest.
+In an arm's length transaction: (1) both the program and the county act voluntarily, without compulsion or duress; (2) the transaction occurs in an open market; and (3) both the program and the county act in their own self-interest.
 Walters v.
 Knox Cty.
 Bd. of Rev. (1989), 47 Ohio St.3d 23, 25.
 With respect to the criteria set forth in Division (C)(4), the Commission has concluded that, if the public agency's procedure for determining whether to provide financing for a particular project, notice to prospective funding recipients, and selection of qualified projects are fair and objective with no preference given to organizations connected with public officials or employees, it will significantly help a public official to demonstrate compliance.
 Adv.
 Op.
 No. 84-011.